saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 "That's treating infrastructure designed for batch processing like it can do real-time.
 It's like trying to turn a cargo ship into a speedboat by adding more engines.
 The fundamental architecture is wrong for the requirement."

-She advanced through slides detailing the clinical documentation pilot—45% accuracy on diagnoses because the agent couldn't access patient history across systems—and the revenue cycle disaster, where RBAC without contextual controls led to the agent accessing records it shouldn't, triggering a legal review that nearly cost them Medicare certification.
+She advanced through slides detailing the clinical documentation pilot.
+45% accuracy on diagnoses because the agent couldn't access patient history across systems and the revenue cycle disaster, where RBAC without contextual controls led to the agent accessing records it shouldn't, triggering a legal review that nearly cost them Medicare certification.

 Dr. Raj stopped her on slide 14.
 "I need you to be honest with me, Sarah.
 Can this be fixed?"

 "Yes," Sarah said.
 "But not by upgrading what we have.
 We need to build agent-ready infrastructure.
-There's a framework—INPACT™—that defines the six needs agents must have for users to trust them.
+There's a framework, INPACT™, that defines the six needs agents must have for users to trust them.
 Instant responses, Natural language understanding, Permitted access, Adaptive learning, Contextual synthesis, Transparent reasoning.
 We're failing on all six because our infrastructure was built for humans analyzing reports, not agents taking autonomous action."

 "What's that cost?"
 Krish asked.

 Sarah had rehearsed this moment. "$1.23 million.
 Ten weeks.
-We start with a complete infrastructure assessment—measuring exactly where we fall short on each INPACT™ dimension.
+We start with a complete infrastructure assessment measuring exactly where we fall short on each INPACT™ dimension.
 Then we transform the architecture, layer by layer.
 Real-time data fabric for Instant responses.
 Semantic understanding for Natural queries.
 Dynamic authorization for Permitted access.
 Observable reasoning for Transparency.
-By week ten, we deploy our first production agent with the foundation in place to support it."
+By week ten, we will deploy our first production agent with the foundation in place to support it."

 "You want us to spend another $1.23 million after we just spent $2 million on pilots that don't work?"
 A board member's voice carried frustration.

 "I'm asking you to invest in the infrastructure those pilots needed to succeed," Sarah said.
-"The alternative is continuing to fail—spending millions more on agents that will never work on BI-era foundations that weren't designed to fulfill INPACT™ needs without augmentation."
+"The alternative is continuing to fail, spending millions more on agents that will never work on BI-era foundations that weren't designed to fulfill INPACT™ needs without augmentation."

 Dr. Raj looked at Sarah for a long moment.
 "Ninety days," he said finally.
 "Weekly progress metrics.
 If we don't see measurable improvement in infrastructure readiness by week four, we're canceling all AI initiatives and you'll need to explain to the staff why Echo is pulling back while our competitors move forward."